Ellen Gates Starr: Early life and education

-Ellen Gates Starr was born on March 19, 1859, in Laona, Illinois to Caleb Allen Starr and Susan Gates (née Child).
+Ellen Gates Starr was born on March 19, 1859, in Laona, Illinois, US, to Caleb Allen Starr and Susan Gates (née Child).

 From 1877 to 1878, Starr attended the Rockford Female Seminary, where she first met Jane Addams.
 After being forced to leave school due to financial concerns, Starr taught for ten years in Chicago.

 Social reform work

 Starr joined Addams on a tour of Europe in 1888.
 While in London, the pair were inspired by the success of the English Settlement movement and became determined to establish a similar social settlement in Chicago.
 When they returned to Chicago in 1889, they co-founded Hull House as a kindergarten, then a day nursery, an infancy care centre, and a center for continuing education for adults.
 In 1891, Starr created the Butler Art Gallery as the first addition to the Hull mansion.
 She travelled to England to study with the famed bookbinder, T. J. Cobden-Sanderson.
 After her return, she established a bookbindery class at the settlement house in 1898, followed by an arts and crafts business school.

 She also sought to bring the Arts and Crafts movement to Chicago.
 In 1894, Starr founded the Chicago Public School Art Society with the help of the Chicago Woman's Club.
 The goal of the organization was to provide original works of art and good quality reproductions, to promote public school learning and an appreciation of beauty as a sign of good citizenship.
 Starr was the president of the society until 1897, when she founded the Chicago Society of Arts and Crafts.

 Starr was also active in the campaign to reform child labor laws and industrial working conditions in Chicago.
 She was a member of the Women's Trade Union League and helped organize striking garment workers in 1896, 1910, and 1915.
 However, by belief she was firmly anti-industrialisation, idealizing the guild system of the Middle Ages and later the Arts and Crafts Movement.
 She was arrested at a restaurant strike.
 In the slums of Chicago, she taught children who could not afford school education about such writers as Dante and Robert Browning.